AppGambitStudio/terraform-dms-s3-dynamodb/README.md

-# terraform-dms-s3-dynamodb
+# Load S3 CSVs to DynamoDB Table with AWS DMS
-Migrate Large amount of data from S3 CSVs to DynamoDB
+This Terraform setup is meant to setup the AWS DMS to transfer data stored into S3 CSVs to DynamoDB table.